 - Reduced inhibitions

-What Are the Long-Term Effects of Alcohol?
+What are the Long-Term Effects of Alcohol?

-The long-term effects of alcohol can have dire consequences on your physical and mental health.
-Alcohol misuse eventually leads to neural changes in the brain, impacting our mood, behavior, and cognitive function.
+The long-term effects of alcohol can have dire consequences on physical and mental health.
+Alcohol misuse eventually leads to neural changes in the brain, impacting mood, behavior, and cognitive function.
 For example, someone may have impaired cognitive function like poor memory or poor decision-making skills after prolonged drinking.
-These changes can negatively impact your professional, personal, academic, familial, and romantic well-being.
+These changes can negatively impact professional, personal, academic, familial, and romantic well-being.

-In the long-term, alcohol misuse can lead to:
+In the long term, alcohol misuse can lead to:

 - Alcohol use disorder (AUD)